underscoreio/essential-scala/src/pages/objects/functions.md

 ### Invariance, Covariance and Contravariance

 <div class="alert alert-warning">
 **Note:** Variance is one of the trickier aspects of Scala's type system.
-Although it is useful to be aware of its existince, we rarely have to use it in application code.
-Treat this section as an aside -- the information below isn't required to follow the rest of the course.
+Although it is useful to be aware of its existence, we rarely have to use it in application code.
+We will revisit covariance in the *Functional Programming* chapter, but we won't revisit contravariance for the remainder of the course.
 </div>

 The *variance* of a generic type determines how its supertype/subtype relationships change with respect with its type parameters: